brooklabteam/www/jointhelab.md

 #### **PhD Positions**

 I recently started as an Assistant Professor in the [Department of Ecology and Evolution](https://ecologyandevolution.uchicago.edu/) at the University of Chicago. **I am recruiting new graduate students to join my lab in fall 2022!**.
 I'm looking for motivated students with broad interests in disease ecology, conservation biology, and/or epidemiology who are eager to undertake a multi-faceted PhD involving some combination of field study, molecular work, and dynamical modeling.

-If interested, please fill out an expression of interest and upload a short CV or resumé at the form [linked here](https://airtable.com/shrwbDz0QWBo0SMnQ) by **midnight on October 31, 2021**.
+**If you are interested in joining the Brook Lab, please fill out an expression of interest and upload a short CV or resumé at the form [linked here](https://airtable.com/shrwbDz0QWBo0SMnQ) by midnight on October 31, 2021**.

 I will review submissions and arrange 30-minute conversations with promising candidates the week of November 8, just under a month prior to the application deadline for U-Chicago.

 Please do not feel pressure to spend exorbitant amounts of time on this submission--it is not intended to be an intimidating application!
 I am simply trying to make the graduate admissions process as fair and transparent as possible, and I believe that considering applicants in one, consolidated block will support this goal.